lumilio/Jungle-didakoo.com-README.md/README.md

 ## Animals
 This is a 1 vs 1 game.
 To win, a player must move one of their animals to the opponent's pyramid.

 Each player has 8 different animals, each with a different power level.
-The starting position of the animals is random for each player at the beginning of every match.
+The starting position of the animals is random for each player every new match.
 Here are the animals, with their relative power levels indicated by numbers :

 ![Imgur Image](http://i.imgur.com/MrUHXms.jpg)